NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Beast Staff.md

 The visages of beasts are carved into the painted wood of a _beast staff_, with a large head on top.
 When used as a weapon, the staff is a _+1 striking staff_.
 While wielding the staff while you have it prepared, you're affected by [[Spells/Speak with Animals|Speak with Animals]].
-If you have [[Feats/Animal Empathy|Animal Empathy]], you gain a +1 circumstance bonus on checks using it.
+If you have [[Animal Empathy|Animal Empathy]], you gain a +1 circumstance bonus on checks using it.

 * * *